"Isn't Your Baby Sleeping Through The Night?"

 of course: with baby sleeping through the night, you as a parent sleep

 better too.
-And with baby not sleeping well, you may be going through
+Otherwise, you may be going through

 some rough times.